makadev/ts-rollup-binlib-template/README.md

     * `npm run build` should create `dist/`
     * `npm run test` should complete without errors
     * `npm run test:coverage` should complete without errors and create `coverage/`
-4. rename `_prepare` script in `package.json` to `prepare`, this will automatically trigger a build on install which is especially useful when installing directly from a git repository or file system bundle